 When it comes to nonprofit storytelling and fundraising, talk specifics as to how their funds will be used, and the changes that happened as a result.
 Share hardships and joy equally, and how you assist others in overcoming obstacles.
 Tell donors the money you raise through your #GivingTuesday campaign will go towards a new program or new equipment.

-Facebook, Twitter and Instagram keeps a visual feast of intrigue in nonprofit storytelling, as pictures convey the emotions and stories of your work.
+Facebook, Twitter, and Instagram keep a visual feast of intrigue in nonprofit storytelling, as pictures convey the emotions and stories of your work.

 #GivingTuesday Matching Gifts